In the summer of 2017, I was specifically looking for a project to enter

-The headdress is based on a second hand child's bike helmet and
+The headdress is based on a second hand child sized bike helmet and

-extends my height to a bit under 7 feet.
-It's created out of panels of
+extends my height to slightly under 7 feet.
+It's created out of panels

-are attached to the foam with actual hair pins.
-The flowers were
+are attached with actual hairpins pushed into the foam.
+The flowers

-deconstructed and reassembled, each petal creased with an iron,
+were deconstructed and reassembled, each petal creased with an

-dowels with the bells of a windchime added to the tips.
+dowels with the bells taken from a windchime added to the tips.

-The mask is sculpted from layers of EVA foam, and Dremelled.
-The
+The mask is constructed from layers of EVA foam and sculpted with a

-lips were sculpted from EVA foam clay.
-The eyes are foam with a
+Dremel.
+The lips were sculpted from EVA foam clay.
+The eyes are

-plastic pic-nic spoon placed over the top for a glassy effect.
-This is
+foam with the bowl from plastic pic-nic spoon placed over the top for a

-held to the headdress with rare earth magnets.
+glassy effect.
+The entire mask is held to the headdress with rare

 The tail was constructed by placing a series of foam circles in